Growing in Faith

 At each meeting the group tackles a different topic that is relevant to the lives of Catholic men today, with a presentation led by Fr.
 Matt DeFusco, Parochial Vicar, St. Margaret.

-The group also sponsors a weekly Holy Hour with Eucharistic Adoration on Friday evenings from 8:00 – 9:00 pm at St. Margaret Church.
+The Catholic group for adults also sponsors a weekly Holy Hour with Eucharistic Adoration on Friday evenings from 8:00 – 9:00 pm at St. Margaret Church.
 The Sacrament of Reconciliation is available in the baptistery during the holy hour.

 For More Information: contact Rob Dauses at email@example.com